-Low-Sugar and Flourless Chocolate Coconut Drops with Almonds
+Low-Sugar and Flourless Chocolate Coconut Drops

 In December many food blogs are featuring an ongoing series of sugary treats, and I’ve been resisting the Christmas cookie baking fever for a few weeks now.
 But every year at Christmas I try a few new recipes to add to my collection of Dessert Recipes for those of you who have a sweet tooth but are trying to limit sugar in your diet.

 These Low-Sugar and Flourless Chocolate Coconut Drops do have a small amount of semi-sweet chocolate chips that keeps them from being sugar-free, but I switched out the powdered sugar for Golden Monkfruit Sweetener (affiliate link) and used unsweetened coconut to create a chocolate cookie without much sugar.
 I used semi-sweet chocolate chips, but you can use Sugar-Free Chocolate Chips (affiliate link) for a cookie with even less sugar.
 These cookies were easy to throw together, and if you’re a chocolate fan I think you’ll enjoy them for a holiday treat.
+Use Dessert Recipes to find more low-sugar and sugar-free dessert recipes!

 (Scroll down for complete printable recipe.)